kirarpit/connect4/README.md

 ## Features
 - An ANN backed up model could be matched against a perfect playing MiniMax player and learn from it using DQN, PG or their other variants.
 - An ANN backed up model could learn from self playing with the help of AlphaZero or DQN.
+- Could simply toggle the functionality to add Convolutional and Residual Layers.
+- Other similar board games like Gomoku could easily be implemented by extending the base game class.

 ## Players
 Every player must implement 'act', 'observe' and 'train' methods of the abstract base class "Player" as these methods would be called by the environment.
 - DQN
 - PG
 - AlphaZero
-- MiniMax players for Connect4 and Tic-Tac-Toe with customisable board size.
+- MiniMax players for Connect4 and TicTacToe with customisable board size.
 For Connect4 MiniMax agent on a different board size one must compile one of these repositories [[1]](https://github.com/kirarpit/connect4-minimax), [[2]](https://github.com/MarkusThill/Connect-Four) from source, run them in the background and query them live.
 Feel free to raise an issue in case you need help with that.
 For the regular board size, the code will hit an API server which runs the first  repository code mentioned here.
-- Human player for playing against trained networks.
+- Human player for playing against trained models.

 ## Results
-- Below are some of the charts showing total wins for player 1(p1), player 2(p2) and draws after x games.
+- Below are some of the charts showing total wins for player 1(p1), player 2(p2) and draws per x games.
-- Post training all the models shown below for TicTacToe and Connect4 on a smaller board size of 4X5 were able to defeat a corresponding perfect playing Minimax player - with 5% chance of making a random move each turn - in 95% of the games.
+- Post training, all the models shown below for TicTacToe and Connect4 on a smaller board size of 4X5 were able to defeat a corresponding perfect playing Minimax player - with 5% chance of making a random move each turn - in 95% of the games.
+- For Connect4(regular board size) these algorithms take significant amount of time to train.
+Parallel processing might help but not much in python.
+A model trained for 5 days using AlphaZero algorithm produced strong amateur player.

 | ![AlphaZero Player self learning TicTacToe](images/t3-Zero.png)  | ![Async DQN Player vs Minimax on TicTacToe](images/t3-ADQN.png) |
 |:---:|:---:|